Live simply with gratitude,

 May I be worthy to receive it.

-May the energy in this food,
+May the energy

 Give me the strength,